matthewcavanaugh96/us-presidential-elections-by-county/README.md

 OTHER QUIRKS:
 You may notice that Loving County, TX, frequently has more votes than residents, causing turnout above 100%.
 This is a well-documented phenomenon which has resulted in lawsuits and is not a data problem.

-TO DO LIST:
+TO DO LIST AND IDEAS:
 1. Need more visualizations.
 2. Restructure data.
 Rename workbooks and data source files for clarity.
 Split main notebook into sections, named numerically for sorting.

-IDEAS
-1. After model results are compiled, print the results with each year excluded.
+3. IDEA - After model results are compiled, print the results with each year excluded
-2. Interpolate data between the election years and simulate them as if an election took place.
+4. IDEA - Interpolate data between the election years and simulate them as if an election took place.
-3. SMOTER
+5. IDEA - SMOTER (regression equivalent of SMOTE, in which synthetic data points are generated to strengthen the relationship between features)
+6. How to handle the Green and Libertarian Parties?
+The election dataset provides separate columns for these parties, but they have not been on the ballot in every state in every election since 2000.
+On one hand, the absence of a minor party could cause the model to correctly assign higher vote shares to the major ones, but I also fear the model could make incorrect political inferences about why votes dropped to 0.
+For now, they have been rolled into a generic "Other" category for vote totals and percentages.
+7. Color code columns for parties.
+Tried a primitive version of this, didn't work.
+Background color, or just text?
+8. Rename percentage columns to include the % symbol
+9. Potentially rename the "Bachelor's degree or higher" to remove the apostrophe, as it is causing quote escape problems